nati-d/Go_Practice/library_management_system/docs/documentation.md

 - Ensures books can only be borrowed if they are available.
 - Ensures books can only be returned if they are currently borrowed.
 - Ensures Member IDs exist before performing member-related operations.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file further according to your needs!